tannaurus/nsm-nitro-enclave-utils/examples/server/README.md

 # Overview

-A simple axum service that uses `nsm-nitro-enclave-utils` to generate attestation documents outside a Nitro Enclave.
+A simple axum server that uses `nsm-nitro-enclave-utils` to generate attestation documents outside a Nitro Enclave.

 # Running the service